akshay93rawat/gen_ai/askvarsity/README.md

 ```bash
   cd askvarsity
 ```
-3. Install the required dependencies using pip:
+3. Install the required dependencies using pip command.

 4.Set up your OpenAI API key by creating a .env file in the project root and adding your API